ku-cms/eLink_Instrumentation/Analysis/README.md

 python3 python/analyzeElinkProduction.py -a 2024-04-01 -b 2025-07-31 -c data/Harness_Serial_Number_2025_08_01.csv
 ```

+The input file (.csv) contains the e-link production data used to create the plot.

-To create the input file (.csv), download the latest `Harness_Serial_Number.xlsx` Excel file
+To create an input file (.csv) with the latest e-link production data:
-from our Microsoft Teams area (in `Documents > Cable production`).
+1. Download the latest `Harness_Serial_Number.xlsx` Excel file from our Microsoft Teams area (in `Documents > Cable production`).
-You may rename the Excel file if desired (for example, adding a date and/or version number).
+2. Optional: You may rename the Excel file if desired (for example, adding a date and/or version number).
-Move the Excel file to your working area (for example, `Analysis` or `Analysis/data`).
+3. Move the Excel file to your working area (for example, `Analysis` or `Analysis/data`).
-Open the Excel file and select the `Production` tab.
+4. Open the Excel file and select the `Production` tab.
-Then, use `Save As...` to export the `Production` tab as a Comma Separated Values (.csv) file.
+5. Then, use `Save As...` to export the `Production` tab as a Comma Separated Values (.csv) file.
+6. Make sure to save (or move afterwards) the .csv to your working area (for example, `Analysis` or `Analysis/data`).
-You will receive a warning that the workbook cannot be saved as .csv because it contains multiple sheets.
+7. You will receive a warning that the workbook cannot be saved as .csv because it contains multiple sheets.
 Click OK to save only the active sheet to .csv.
-Make sure to save (or move) the .csv to your working area (for example, `Analysis` or `Analysis/data`).